near/docs/docs/2.develop/deploy.md

 ---
 id: deploy
-title: Deploy
+title: Deploy & Maintain
 ---

-Once you finished developing and testing your smart contract you will want to deploy it, so you and other people can start using it.
-Thanks to the `NEAR CLI` this is a very simple task which will take you only two steps:
+After your contract is ready you can deploy it in the NEAR network for everyone to use it.
+Briefly after that you might need to maintain the contract, either to fix a bug or add new functionality.
+Let us here guide you on how to deploy, update and finally lock your smart contract, so its code cannot change anymore.

+---

+## Deploying a Contract

+Thanks to the `NEAR CLI` deploying a contract is as simple as:

-1. Compile the contract to wasm (done automatically through `yarn build` in our templates)
+1. Compiling the contract to wasm (done automatically through `yarn build` in our templates).
-2. Deploy it into the desired account using the [NEAR Command Line Interface (CLI)](/concepts/tools/near-cli)
+2. Deploy it into the desired account using the [NEAR Command Line Interface (CLI)](/concepts/tools/near-cli):

 ```bash
 # Login to NEAR